YishaiYosifov/chess2-backend/README.md

 ## Installation

 This project uses docker with the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) vscode extension.
-To get started, simply open the project in vscode and reopen it in side a dev container.
+To get started, simply open the project in vscode and reopen it in a dev container.

 For manual setup, you can use docker compose by running the following command: